oscarpedrero/BloodyRewards/README.md

 - To make this type of configuration we would have to put the following parameters in the server file:

 ```
-## Percent chance that an NPC will drop the type of currency from the shop
+## Percent chance that an NPC will drop the type of reward from the shop
 # Setting type: Int32
 #Default value: 5
 minPercentageDropNpc = 10